AleksisVejs/ilzebrenn/README.md

 This project is configured for automatic deployment to GitHub Pages.
 When you push changes to the `main` branch, the site will be automatically built and deployed to GitHub Pages.

-You can access the live site at: https://[your-github-username].github.io/ilzebrenn/
+You can access the live site at: https://aleksisvejs.github.io/ilzebrenn/

-### Custom Domain Setup

-To use a custom domain:

-1. Update the `public/CNAME` file with your domain name
-2. Configure your DNS settings as described in [GitHub Pages documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site)

 ## Recommended IDE Setup